Renal Artery Stenosis

 Consultations

-The optimal approach to therapeutic interventions should be developed in consultation with an interventional radiologist and vascular surgeon to determine the relative expertise of these subspecialists at the individual medical center.
+The optimal approach to therapeutic interventions should be developed in consultation with an interventional radiologist and vascular surgeon.
+The relative expertise of these subspecialists at the individual medical center will determine the best course of action for the patient.

 Guidelines Summary